Back to Blog

 6. Bland AI: Best for Cost-Sensitive High-Volume Outbound

-Bland AI offers the lowest per-minute pricing in the market at $0.05-0.06/min for enterprise contracts, built on open-source models.
+Bland AI offers some of the lowest per-minute pricing in the market, as low as roughly $0.05-0.06/min on negotiated enterprise contracts (below its ~$0.09/min public starting rate), built on open-source models.
 Customers include Samsara, Snapchat, and Gallup.

 Key strengths: